The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 For every thirty ounces of refried beans, you’re going to need to add one cup of liquid.
 Sticking to this ratio will allow you to thin things out in a very natural way.

-You shouldn’t have things turn out way too thin so long as you’re keeping an eye on how much liquid you’re adding to the beans.
-If you were to go overboard with adding liquid, then there’s a good chance that things wouldn’t turn out so great.
+You shouldn’t have things turn out way too thin so long as you’re keeping an eye on how much liquid you’re adding.
+If you were to go overboard with adding liquid, there’s a good chance that things wouldn’t turn out so great.

 Luckily, this is going to be a pretty easy process.
 You just need to choose which type of liquid you want to add to the beans.